Today's Main Ingredient - Podcast Bios

 Carol is a registered dietitian, certified diabetes care and education specialist, and currently the Community Health Manager at the Wayne Memorial Hospital in Honesdale PA.
 She has over 25 years of experience in the field of nutrition and diabetes, and highly enjoys working with the community, providing programs that promote health and wellness.

-Benjamin Cooper is the Chef at Here & Now Brewing Company in Honesdale PA.
+Benjamin Cooper is the chef at Here & Now Brewing Company in Honesdale PA.
 Here & Now serves classic pub food, salads, pizza, wings, amazing duck-fat fries, alongside its house-brewed ales, with a focus on sourcing as many ingredients locally as possible.
 Ben originally moved to NEPA to work on an organic vegetable farm, and his mentally for cooking has never been the same.
 He says “Watching a carrot grow from seed to fruit over a matter of months truly makes one appreciate the beauty of sustainably grown produce, and I try to carry that with me into the kitchen as I cook.”

 Marcia Dunsmore trained at the Culinary Institute of America (one of its early female graduates), and was the pastry chef at The Settler’s Inn in Hawley PA for many years.
 Later she was executive chef for the Highlights Foundation in nearby Boyd’s Mills.
 She currently cooks and bakes at home and seasonally for local farmers markets via her Myrtle Avenue Bakehouse, with husband David and a crew of hard working family friends.
 Marcia is a culinary artist inspired by the seasons and our bounty of local produce, so new creations rotate into the Bakehouse offerings on a regular basis.
 Her sourdough breads, cookies, fruit spreads and other seasonal treats are always delicious!

-Marcia is a guest in Episode 17: Herbs.
+Gudrun is a guest in Episode 17: Herbs.